Limit Theorems For Non-Hermitian Ensembles: Conditional probability for the complex Ginibre ensemble

 \section{Conditional probability for the complex Ginibre ensemble}

-\text{}\\ Let $\mathcal{D}(z_0, s)$ denote the disk of radius $s$ centred at $z_0$ and $H^{(N)}(s, z_0)$ the conditional probability that given one eigenvalue lies at the point $z_0$, the others are found outside $\mathcal{D}(z_0, s)$, i.e., \\ \\ The probability $P(z_1 = z_0)$ is the probability density at the point $z_0$.
-It is equal to the one-point correlation function in the vicinity of the point $z_0$ (i.e., the density in the vicinity of the point $z_0$) divided by the total number of eigenvalues which is equal to $N$.\\ \\ More precisely,
+\text{}\\ Let $\mathcal{D}(z_0, s)$ denote the disk of radius $s$ centred at $z_0$.
+The conditional probability $H^{(N)}(s, z_0)$, that given one eigenvalue lies at the point $z_0$ and the others are found outside $\mathcal{D}(z_0, s)$, is a result initially presented in \cite{GrobeHaakeSommers1988} and then referenced in \cite{KhoruzhenkoSommers2015}.
+This result is derived as follows.
+Let $z_{1}, ..., z_{N}$ denote the $N$ eigenvalues of an $N \times N$ complex Ginibre matrix.
+The conditional probability $H^{(N)}(s, z_0)$ is then,\\ \\ The probability $P(z_1 = z_0)$ is the probability density at the point $z_0$.
+It is equal to the one-point correlation function in the vicinity of the point $z_0$ (i.e., the density in the vicinity of the point $z_0$) divided by the total number of eigenvalues which is equal to $N$.\text{}\\ \text{}\\ More precisely,

 This implies that